 Providers have an integral role in the goal of seamless and continuous, Participant-centric care.
-UPMC Health Plan wants providers to have access to necessary supports and resources to enable them to appropriately and safely complete assigned tasks and responsibilities for participants by providing the various topics and contact information in this handbook.
-To help achieve that goal, both medical and non-medical providers should:
+To help achieve that goal, both medical and nonmedical providers should:

-- Actively engage with the Participant's Service Coordinator to facilitate appointments, referrals, and treatment needs. - Be aware of the services a Participant receives and any gaps in care identified on the PCSP. - Communicate and work with the Participant to identify needs not identified on the PCSP. - Provide care focused on prevention, improvement, and sustainment of health outcomes and independent living of the Participant. - Be an active and collaborative Participant of the Person-Centered Planning Team (PCPT) to better understand and address the Participant's needs.
+- Actively engage with the Participant's Service Coordinator to facilitate appointments, referrals, and treatment needs. - Be aware of the services a Participant receives and any gaps in care identified on the PCSP. - Communicate and work with the Participant to identify needs not identified on the PCSP. - Provide care focused on prevention, improvement, and sustainment of health outcomes and independent living of the Participant. - Be an active and collaborative Participant of the Person-Centered Planning Team (PCPT) to better understand and address the Participant's needs. - Note: With approval from the Participant, UPMC Heath Plan will provide the PCP, other health care provider(s) and home- and community-based service provider(s) that support the Participant's life in the community access to most of the Participant's person-centered service care plan details.
+The care plan can be found in the provider portal at upmchealthplan.com/providers.
+It is the responsibility of the provider to access this information as needed (and only as needed) to enhance the coordination or quality of care.